 During foreclosure, the loaner will seize and sell on the real estate to satisfy the borrower’s debts.
 However, the loaner must accept any remaining balance as its own loss if the real estate has fallen in value since the loan was originally granted.

 What Is a Recourse Loan?

 Example: Car loans or automobile loans are almost always recourse loans.
-In the case a borrower defaults on a car loan or other type of recourse loan, this means the lender is within its rights, terms and conditions to repossess the vehicle and sell it on in attempt to cover the loan balance.
+In the case a borrower defaults on a car loan or other type of recourse loan, this means the loaner is within its rights, terms and conditions to repossess the vehicle and sell it on in attempt to cover the loan balance.

 Recourse Loan Vs Non Recourse Loan – Which Is Better?